okmatija/Prizm/CONTRIBUTING.md

 8. Use the GitHub UI to complete the release: upload the release zip and copy the new section in the changelog to the description and set the git tag

 Note: Delete tags using: `git tag --delete vNNN && git push --delete origin vNNN`

+After you've made a Prism.zip THEN rename it to Prism_X.Y.Z.zip, it will unzip containing Prism folder Post the changelog with a SCREENSHOT, and put the exe in the thread